MrMihirSoni/Mihir-Portfolio/README.md

 ## Mihir-Portfolio
-Hi everyone My name is Mihir Soni.
+Hi everyone My name is Mihir Soni.<br/>
-I am from Chapra, Bihar.
+I am from Chapra, Bihar.<br/>
 And this is my Portfolio.

 # Project timeline and technologies used